Spirit

 Cheer/Dance Rules Clarified Regarding Glitter, Hair, Jewelry, Fingernails

 So often the most violated safety rules are the rules which are the most easily fixed!
 National Federation of State High School Associations (NFHS) Spirit Rules regarding gum, glitter, hair, jewelry, and fingernails should be the easiest to enforce by our cheer/dance coaches and they do not involve practice or stunt changes.
-It should be easy for a coach to say: “Your hair is too long to be left down.
-Please put it up in a pony tail so it is off your shoulders;” or “We are stunting and your fingernails are too long;” or “I need you to remove all jewelry before practices and performances.
-Period.”
+It should be easy for a coach to say: “Your hair is getting in your eyes.
+Please pull it back to assure full peripheral vision;” or “We are stunting and your hair is on your shoulders;” or “I need you to remove all jewelry before every practice or performance.”
+Be consistent and never compromise these important safety rules.

 If a coach explains that these are rules that have been set by the NFHS and KSHSAA to prevent injury, perhaps cheerleaders and dancers will realize the safety concerns.
 Coaches - be firm.
 Enforce the rules for safety.